Bare offers a simple and affordable cremation without compromising on the level of service. Click here to see the price for your area.

 How long does a cremation take?

-It generally takes around two hours for an adult body to cremated, with the entire process - including preparation and cooling – usually taking about three hours in total.
+It generally takes around two hours for an adult body to be cremated, with the entire process - including preparation and cooling – usually taking about three hours in total.

 However, how long a cremation takes can vary depending on a number of factors including the deceased person’s body mass, bone density and the type of coffin being cremated.
+The time of day can also influence the process, as the first cremation of the day may take longer while the chamber reaches full temperature.

 A cremation chamber